empire-penguin/yolo/docs/source/api.rst

    :header-rows: 0

    * - :class:`gridcell.GridCell`
-     - The model_sdr class is used to model the SDR.
+     - The base class for all grid cells.